ash-project/ash/documentation/introduction/getting_started_phx.md

 ## Add dependencies and formatter

 Now we need to add the dependencies, `ash` and [ash_postgres](https://hexdocs.pm/ash_postgres/readme.html).
-To find out what the latest available version is you can use `mix hex.info`
+To find out what the latest available version is you can use `mix hex.info`:

 ```shell
 mix hex.info ash_postgres
 mix hex.info ash
 ```

-then modify the the files `.formatter` and `mix.exs`
+Next modify the the `.formatter` and `mix.exs` files:

 ```diff
 --- a/.formatter.exs